Instructions for Students: English 100, 105, 110, 120, 135, 140, and 165

 - With an appointment, English instructors can help you with essays and editing and proofreading strategies.

-- Two-hour ESL Grammar Workshops can help with your editing and proofreading skills if English is your second language.
+- Two-hour ESL Grammar and Editing Workshops can help with your editing and proofreading skills if English is your second language.
 The schedule for these workshops is posted in the Center.

 - Tutorials on specific writing skills are available both in hard copies in the center and on the web for work at home.